hellcatz/verusProxy/README.md

 This requires miner to support extra nonce subscription (xnsub) or will reult in low difficulty share rejects.
 If the pool connection is lost, a new extra nonce will be assigned by the pool and sent to miners (xnsub)

-Optionally, you may force all miners to use the specified proxy wallet partially eliminating the xnsub requirement.
+Optionally, you may force all miners to use the specified proxy wallet.

     "wallet": "WALLET_ADDRESS",
     "password": "x"